 What Is a Breast Augmentation?

-Breast augmentation, medically known as augmentation mammoplasty, is a surgical procedure to enhance the size and shape of a patient’s breasts using a saline or silicone gel implant.
+Breast Augmentation definition, medically known as augmentation mammoplasty, is a surgical procedure to enhance the size and shape of a patient’s breasts using a saline or silicone gel implant.
 The terms breast augmentation and breast implants can be used interchangeably—both terms refer to the procedure of inserting an implant in the breast to increase your bust line by one or more bra cup sizes.